WGUNDERWOOD/wgunderwood.github.io/_posts/2020-07-01-waiting-time-paradox.markdown

 This is in fact the probability density function of the
 $\Gamma(2,10)$ distribution,
-which as desired has expected value 20.
+which has expected value 20,
+consistent with the simulations.

 ### Asymptotic convergence